-In the year 2022, the implementation of SAP GRC has allowedApplus+ the automation of the control testing directly against the ERP system transactional records, which provides a significantly higher level of comfort and control.
+The implementation of SAP GRC has allowed Applus+ the automation of the control testing directly against the ERP system transactional records, which provides a significantly higher level of comfort and control.
 Currently, 28 controls have already been automated.

 Each financial closing process carried out in the subsidiaries is treated as a single process; the same applies to all financial closing activities carried out at corporate level with the consolidation process and the preparation of annual accounts.